Note: The 2021 #BeMoravianStars campaign has ended. Thank you to everyone who participated with us this year!

 Be the light.
 Be a Moravian Star.
 In a time when light can be hard to find, there are still plenty of our fellow humans out there shining light into dark places and fulfilling the scriptural command to love your neighbor as yourself.
 Let’s transform the world with love and be the light…

 BCM is seeking nominations to honor those who are making a difference in their community through both small and big acts of kindness.
 Complete this brief form to nominate someone for this recognition.
 We will “star” the yards of those nominated to honor them for their generosity and love for their neighbor.
 Then, we will feature their good deeds on our social media channels and website.
-If you have any questions, please contact the BCM at [email protected].
+If you have any questions, please contact Hanna Jackson at [email protected]

 Please complete this brief form below to nominate individuals and organizations for #BeMoravianStars!
 If you have images/videos you would like to include with your nominations, please upload them here.